PHRaposo/OM-Backtrack-2/README.md

  -> NEW METHODS: EITHER, FAIL, ASSERT!, APPLY-NONDETERMINISTIC AND FUNCALL-NONDETERMINISTIC;

  -> NEW TUTORIAL PATCHES BASED ON ORIGINAL PAPERS BY SCREAMER'S AUTHORS.

+* CHANGES IN VERSION 2.1.0:

+ -> Screamer update (4.0.1)

+ -> New functions: A-RATIONAL-BETWEEN and A-RATIO-BETWEEN

   LISP LIBRARIES: